 In addition to the enormous feeling of satisfaction from being able to help his patients to maintain their health, regain their health, or improve their health or quality of life, helping to improve the quality standards of the practice of naturopathic medicine in Puerto Rico also motivates him.

-Dr. Sepúlveda is president of the Examining Board of Naturopathic Doctors of Puerto Rico’s Department of Health; professor since 2010 at Universidad del Turabo’s doctoral program in Naturopathic Medicine, where he currently teaches courses in clinical nutrition, botanical medicine and environmental medicine; and member of the American Association of Naturopathic Physicians and of the Oncology Association of Naturopathic Physicians.
+Dr. Sepúlveda is president of the Examining Board of Naturopathic Doctors of Puerto Rico’s Department of Health; professor since 2010 at Universidad del Turabo’s doctoral program in Naturopathic Medicine (where he currently teaches various courses in clinical nutrition, various courses in botanical medicine, environmental medicine and toxicology, oncology and gastroenterology); and member of the American Association of Naturopathic Physicians and of the Oncology Association of Naturopathic Physicians.

 Summit of Mount McKinley